i-maina/im254/README.md

 <h1 align="left">Hi 👋, my name is Irungu Maina </h1>
 <h3>Software Engineer</h3>
-I’m a passionate Full-stack developer with years of experience crafting creative solutions to a variety of problems,<br>
+A Full-stack software developer with years of experience crafting creative solutions to a variety of problems.<br>
-especially web based challenges.
-I leverage my expertise in problem-solving skills and technologies,<br>to bring solutions to your needs.
+I leverage my expertise in problem-solving skills and technologies,to bring solutions to your needs.

 - 🔭 I’m currently working with Python, Django, JavaScript, React, ...
-- 🌱 I’m currently Interested in Web solutions, AI, Data and Cloud Computing
+- 🌱 I’m currently Interested in Web, AI and Cloud Computing
 - 🌱 I have preciously worked with PHP, Laravel, WordPress, Vue, ....
 - 📝 I regularly write articles on [https://imaina.com/](https://imaina.com/)